Watch this video to learn the basics of using Exposure and about the important features for photo editing and organizing.

 To compare my edits with the original, I hold down the \ key.
 Note that the edit controls are available all the time.
 Even when you are looking at thumbnails you can edit photos.

 Exposure features a Brush tool and a Spot Heal tool, so you can quickly retouch your photos.
 These work especially well for portraits.
 I’ll make a few quick refinements using the Spot Heal tool.
+To learn more about using these tools in Exposure, watch our non-destructive layers video.

 Exposure’s histogram helps you avoid clipping in either the shadows or highlights.
 You can make adjustments directly on the histogram to edit your image.
 You can drag, as well as reset shadows, exposure, and highlights.